Got950/harshit-portfolio/README.md

 # Harshit Preetam R - Portfolio Website

-A beautiful, futuristic, and professional personal portfolio website built with Next.js, React, Three.js, and Framer Motion.
+A modern and visually immersive personal portfolio website built with Next.js, React, and Three.js.
+Designed to be fast, elegant, and interactive — with smooth animations, 3D visuals, and responsive layouts across all devices.

 ## Features

-- 🎨 Modern, elegant design with 3D animations and particle effects
+- 🎨 Sleek and futuristic design with smooth 3D and motion effects
-- 🌓 Dark/Light mode toggle
+- 🌓 Light/Dark theme toggle for better accessibility
-- 📱 Fully responsive (desktop, tablet, mobile)
+- 📱 Fully responsive across desktop, tablet, and mobile
-- ⚡ Smooth scrolling transitions and animations
+- ⚡ Performance-optimized animations and transitions
-- 🎯 Interactive 3D hero section with neural network visualization
+- 🎯 Interactive 3D hero section with neural-network visualization
-- 💫 Glowing cursor trail effect
+- 💫 Glowing cursor trail and subtle parallax movement
-- 🎭 Glass morphism effects
+- 🎭 Elegant glass-morphism effects throughout the interface
-- 🚀 Performance optimized

 ## Tech Stack